aaron-grau/curic/html-css/readings/advanced_selectors.md

 }
 ```

-This example uses the `~` combinator to make a general selection of all siblings.
-It would select all paragraph elements that are within the same parent as any div elements.
+This example uses the `~` combinator to make a general selection of subsequent siblings.
+It would select all `<p>` elements that follow and are within the same parent as any `<div>` elements.

 There are plenty more selectors in the documentation.
 Most of the time the basics of CSS will be just fine, but for tough cases where you don't want to make changes to your HTML, these advanced combinators can sometimes really help.